 "Asian markets tend to be on the cutting edge of skincare, with star ingredients being more readily accessible, earlier on, as the Asian consumer is better versed when it comes to skincare and the ingredients that go into their routines," says Idriss.
 "As a matter of fact, Asian beauty brands invest heavily in research and development alone, allowing them to come up with innovations faster than their U.S. counterparts."

-1. Energize cell activity: "This energy is needed to repair damage and make sure the skin cells are healthy," says Bullock.
+- Energizes cell activity: "This energy is needed to repair damage and make sure the skin cells are healthy," says Bullock.
 "Active skin cells get rid of toxins easily and can make better use of nutrients.
 When your skin ages, all these processes slow down, causing dull and sallow, wrinkled skin."

 The good news is that it is pretty safe to mix with other ingredients.
 "We have found that CoQ10 works great with a lot of other ingredients and products," says Pickens.
 "We have countless clients that apply our CoQ10 facial serum after prescription retinoids (Retin-A, etc.).
 In addition, as aforementioned, we believe it is great to apply before and after sun exposure."
 You can find it in toners, moisturizers, and under-eye creams, and it's even a great ingredient for use in body creams and lotions.

 Yagoda says to mix with similar ingredients for best results.
 "Because CoQ10 is fat-soluble, it mixes best with like ingredients," she says.
 "It may be broken down more quickly when combined with retinol or glycolic acid."

 "It's fragrance-free, alcohol-free, non-comedogenic, and gentle enough for sensitive skin," says Idriss.
 Plus, it's packed with vitamin E and beta carotene meant for softer, smoother skin.